 Do you know the importance of protein in your diet?
 The subject matter of the ideal amount to ingest is usually a topic of debate amongst health professionals.
-Athletes and bodybuilders are concerned with optimal intake and they often feel taking supplements are necessary for their body in order to grow lean muscle tissue.
+Athletes and bodybuilders are concerned with optimal intake and they often feel taking supplements is necessary for their body in order to grow lean muscle tissue.

 According to research, proteins are one of the basic elements of all life.
 They are made from amino acids and contain nitrogen.
-It is also said that the highest concentration of proteins are found in the muscle.
+It is also said that the highest concentration of proteins is found in the muscle.

 Functions In The Body

-- Repair and replacing damaged tissues
+- Repair and replace damaged tissues

 - Providing energy – approximately 4 kcal/g